dhis2/dashboard-app/docs/developer/develop-a-dashboard-plugin.md

 ## Step 2: Add a plugin entry point

-To make your custom app a dashboard plugin, set the `pluginType` property to "DASHBOARD" and add a `plugin` propertry to the `entryPoints` property containing the path to the Plugin entry point file:
+To make your custom app a dashboard plugin, set the `pluginType` property to "DASHBOARD" and add a `plugin` property to the `entryPoints` property containing the path to the Plugin entry point file:

 Below is an example of a d2.config.js file configured with a Dashboard plugin.